 Side Panels with a Valance

-If you want to add some style to your kitchen, you can choose an easy-care fabric and have a side panel on each side of the kitchen window with tie-backs and top it all off with a frilly valance.
+If you want to add style to your kitchen, you can choose an easy-care fabric and have a side panel on each side of the kitchen window with tie-backs and top it off with a frilly valance.
 Again, you have literally thousands of material choices in weight, patterns, and solid colors from which to choose.
-If it’s a window that gets a lot of heat and sunshine, you may think about adding a liner to make it more energy-efficient and block out the glare and heat.
+If a window gets a lot of heat and sunshine, you may add a liner to make it more energy-efficient and block out the glare and heat.
 Since any other window treatment looks nice in combination with draperies, you can dress other windows in the area that are not in a splash zone with any hard or soft window treatment that you prefer.

 Your goals for kitchen window treatments include having easy care and sturdy window treatments in all splash zones while coordinating them in the same style as nearby windows in a great room or open floor plan.
 They are used as a decoration in a room that is otherwise straight and hard lines as your flooring and cabinet tops.
 They should also give you a level of privacy if anyone can peer into your windows while controlling light as needed.
 Choosing custom window treatments is the best manner to achieve all of these items in your home and kitchen.